 Key Indigenous Languages and Their Speakers

-Kpelle, part of the Mande family, is spoken by over 1 million people, making it one of the most widely used indigenous tongues5.
+Kpelle, part of the Mande family, is spoken by over 1 million people, making it one of the most widely used indigenous tongues.
 Bassa, another prominent language, is concentrated in the southeastern coastal region.

 Language Family | Key Languages | Region |